 George Frederick “Fred” Holschuh was born in Erbach, Germany where he received his degree in architecture from the school of Art and Design.
 He went on to further study architecture under Walter Gropius at the Bauhaus School.
 He then came to the United States and earned advanced degrees at the Academy of Fine Arts in Philadelphia and at the University of Pennsylvania.
 In 1947 he moved to Tallahassee to become the first male to join the art faculty at the Florida State College for Women (now Florida State University).
 He retired from Florida State in 1972 to focus on his personal sculpture work.

 All listed prices on this site do not include shipping unless otherwise specified.
 Shipping is available to the continental United States.
 For larger pieces such as dressers, credenzas and sofas, we generally recommend ‘white glove service’ which means the item is shipped via private carrier, blanket wrapped and delivered into your home.
 This is the safest way to get your item to you without damage.
 Sometimes, chairs and smaller items can be sent via a more economical route.
 We will try and negotiate the best shipping rates available with various carriers.
 Other shipping can be arranged on your own if you prefer.

-Once your item has left the store, we are not responsible for late deliveries, damage or lost items.
+Once your item has left the our possession, we are not responsible for late deliveries, damage or lost items.
 Please contact the carrier for a claim.
-As always, we highly recommend pickup in person at the store.
+As always, we highly recommend pickup in person.
 It’s always free and we encourage you to use this method first if possible.

-Local delivery is also available.
+Local delivery may also be available.
 Please inquire about fees.